-Laser resurfacing can be performed with:
+Laser resurfacing can be performed with the following:

 This type of laser permits quick healing and little downtime.

-This non-invasive procedure regenerates your skin by stimulating collagen and elastin growth under the skin surface, retrieving firmness, and tone.
+This non-invasive procedure regenerates your skin by stimulating collagen and elastin growth under the skin surface, retrieving firmness and tone.

 There is another type of laser known as Fractional Laser (Fraxel).
 This type of laser damages only a fraction of your skin at a given time.
 This minimally invasive type promotes collagen growth in the skin and leaves behind healthy cells.